Claim R&D Tax Credits with RCK Partners

 HMRC considers R&D to be being carried out if you are a limited company:

-Tax Credit Schemes and Changes to Expect
+R&D Tax Credit Scheme Changes

 Two schemes formerly characterised the R&D landscape: